Aloo Tuk Recipe

 About Aloo Tuk

 Aloo Tuk is a popular Sindhi dish made with potatoes.
 To make this dish, potatoes are cut into slices or into small pieces.
-They are fried twice in hot oil so that they become very crispy.
+They are fried twice in hot oil until very crispy.
 The crispy potatoes are then tossed in a spice blend made using a few simple spices.

-I immediately asked for the recipe from her mom, and she happily taught me how to make these.
+I immediately asked her mom for the recipe, and she happily taught me how to make these.

 This Sindhi Aloo Tuk recipe is vegan and gluten-free and can be easily doubled or tripled.
 If you are scaling the recipe, then fry the aloo in batches to ensure they turn crisp.
 If you fry them together, they will release a lot of water in the oil and will not turn crispy.